Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/relations/parents.rst

 Bone parenting allows you to make a certain bone in an armature the Parent Object of another object.
-This means that when transforming an armature the Child Object will only move if the specific bone it is the Child Object of moves.
+This means that when transforming an armature the Child Object will only move if the specific bone is the Child Object of moves.

 .. _fig-view3d-parent-bone-parent: